Down-step statistics in generalized Dyck paths: A connection to coding theory: Binary matrices and punctured codes

 It follows directly from the definitions of $f$ and $g$ that these mappings are injective.
 By definition, $g(A)$ is a path from $(0, \, j)$ to $((k+1)n, \, j)$ for some~$j \leq k-1$.
 However it is not always the case that $g(A)$ lies (weakly) above the $x$-axis (in fact, $j$ can even be negative).
 We say that $B \in \MA^k_{n}$ is \textit{valid} if $g(B)$ is an elevated $k_0$-Dyck path ($g(B) \in \EL^k_{n}$).
 We will prove that each CPC-equivalence class in $\MA^k_{n}$ has a \textit{unique} valid representative.
 In other words: for each $A \in \MA^k_{n}$ there is a unique valid $B$ obtained from $A$ by a (possibly trivial) cyclic permutation of columns.

-By our definition, a matrix $B \in \MA^k_{n}$ is valid if and only if $g(B)$ is weakly above the $x$-axis.
-Equivalently, $B$ is valid if and only if $f(B)$ is weakly above the line $y=k+1$ after its first up-step.
-Now notice that each principal node of $f(B)$ has $y$-coordinate of the form $\beta(k+1)-1$.
-This implies one more equivalent condition: $B \in \MA^k_{n}$ is valid if and only if all the principal nodes of $f(B)$ (except for the starting point of the path) have $y$-coordinates of the form $\beta(k+1)-1$ with $\beta \geq 2$.
+First we notice that $B \in \MA^k_{n}$ is valid if and only if $f(B)$ is weakly above the line $y=k+1$ after its first up-step.
+Moreover, each principal node of $f(B)$ has $y$-coordinate of the form $\beta(k+1)-1$, and this implies one more equivalent condition: $B \in \MA^k_{n}$ is valid if and only if all the principal nodes of $f(B)$ (except for the starting point of the path) have $y$-coordinates of the form $\beta(k+1)-1$ with $\beta \geq 2$.

 Let $A \in \MA^k_{n}$.
 Let $\beta_0$ be the \textit{smallest} number such that some principal node (including the starting point) of $f(A)$ has $y$-coordinate $\beta_0(k+1)-1$.
 Next, let

 and then consider $A'$ to be the matrix that is CPC-equivalent to~$A$ where the $\alpha_0$-th column of $A$ is the first column of~$A'$.
 As a consequence, all the principal nodes in $f(A')$ except for the starting point have $y$-coordinates of the form $\beta(k+1)-1$ with $\beta \geq 2$.
 Therefore $A'$ is a valid matrix.